 The client was originally thinking black, which we quickly discovered did not work!

-Really, neither of us were huge fans of the hardware in general, so I went to work searching for something better.
+Neither of us was a huge fan of the hardware in general, so I went to work searching for something better.

 Luckily, not even a week earlier, my other half brought home a couple of gorgeous antique brass knocker-type handles that were heading to the landfill after a cabinet replacement he’d done.
 They could not have been more perfect for this piece!